jesimone57/poker-simulation/README.md

 # Poker Simulation to Compute the Various Probabilities of Drawing 5-card hands

 ### Description
->The Java console application is a simulation of drawing N random 5-card hands from a standard 52 card deck.
+>This Java console application is a simulation of drawing N random 5-card hands from a standard 52 card deck.
-Each hand is then evaluated to see if we have a flush, straight, two-pair etc. hand.
-Each type of hand is counted with the results displayed for both the actual probability and the expected (theoretical) probability of drawing that type of hand.
+Each hand, drawn from the top of a shuffled deck, is evaluated to see if we have a flush, straight, two-pair etc. hand.
+Each type of hand is counted
+with the results displayed for both the actual probability and the expected (theoretical) probability of drawing that type of hand.